 Five fantastic things to do in the Maldives

-A&K travel specialist Katie Niblett shares five of her favourite experiences in the Maldives, from diving deep to romancing on the beach.
+Our A&K travel specialists share five of their favourite experiences in the Maldives, from diving deep to romancing on the beach.

 The Maldives is a collage of coral reefs, azure waters and pristine sandy beaches lying low in the Indian Ocean.
 Between the luxury resorts and the uninhabited islands lies an ocean filled with the most mesmerising marine life.
 Whale shark on their annual commute, manta ray swirling through feeding frenzies, green turtle returning home to lay and an array of wonderfully bright and blossoming reefs.

 There are many amazing experiences to be had in this beautiful country, as I recently discovered first-hand.
 Here are my five favourite things to do in the Maldives.

 Stingray are very common visitors in the Maldives, regularly spotted swimming underneath water-side villas, along the edge of the beach and gliding through the shallow bays in front of the islands.
 Most resorts allow you to swim with and feed these captivating, docile creatures – it’s a great family-friendly activity.
 The country’s crystal-clear waters offer more than sublime marine life, though; paddle board, windsurf, kayak and more around the pristine shoreline and lagoons of this attractive archipelago.

 With its soft, sandy beaches and spellbinding scenery, this beauty spot will sweep you off your feet – but it’s also the perfect place to be swept off your feet.
 There are myriad romantic experiences to be had here, whether it’s stargazing with trained astronomers, sunset yacht excursions to spot dolphin or dining on sand spits in the middle of the ocean.
 It’s no mystery why the Maldives is such a popular destination for honeymoons (and proposals).

 Surf in paradise